Jamaican music is a vibrant and diverse tapestry that has captivated the world with its infectious

 and social message.
 It often addresses themes of unity, resistance, and empowerment.
 Songs

-like “Marcus Garvey” by Burning Spear serve as anthems of hope and change. - Dub: The Art of Remixing Reality
+like “Marcus Garvey” by Burning Spear serve as anthems of hope and change.

 Dub music, born in the 1960s, is a unique subgenre of reggae that focuses on remixing and